jerolba/jfleet/README.md

 ```
 ### IDs

 JFleet does not manage the @Id of your entities as other ORMs do.
-You are responsible of it and you have some strategies:
+You are responsible of it, and you have some strategies to deal with it:

 - Use the mechanism provided by each database to autogenerate primary keys:
    - **MySQL**: [AUTO_INCREMENT](https://dev.mysql.com/doc/refman/5.7/en/example-auto-increment.html) attribute